KangchengHou/admix-kit/README.md

     --ref-pops "CEU,YRI" \
     --out toy-admix.lanc

-# phenotype simulation
+# phenotype simulation,
+# toy-admix.pheno (simulated phenotype) and toy-admix.beta (simulated effects)
+# will be generated
 admix simulate-quant-pheno \
     --pfile toy-admix \
     --hsq 0.05 \
     --n-causal 2 \
     --n-sim 2 \
     --seed 1234 \
-    --out toy-admix
+    --out-prefix toy-admix

-# association testing
+# association testing for the simulated phenotype
-TODO:
+admix assoc-quant \
+    --pfile toy-admix \
+    --pheno toy-admix.pheno \
+    --pheno-col SIM0 \
+    --method ATT,TRACTOR \
+    --out toy-admix.assoc
 ```

 ## Quick start (Python API)
 **Note that `admix-kit` is in development and python API is subject to change.
-If this is a concern, please only use command line interface (which is more stable[TODO: add link] for now.**
+If this is a concern, please only use command line interface (which is more stable[TODO: add link to full documentation] for now.**

 **At the same time, any suggestion / bug report and pull requests are welcome.**